-From the NVIDIA display menu (Figure 3.7), you can access all the NVIDIA display control panel pages where you can configure many NVIDIA driver features.
+From the NVIDIA display menu (Figure 3.7), you can access all the NVIDIA display control panel pages where you can configure a variety of NVIDIA driver features.

 To view any of the NVIDIA display control panel pages, simply click a menu item from the NVIDIA display menu.